 And that’s how my first shamanic journey begins.
 But why am I doing this in the first place?

-I also started with this mostly out of curiosity.
-A 20-minutes drum-assisted drug-free shamanic journey sounded easy, so why not?
+It is how I encountered the practice of drum journeying myself and decided to give it a try out of curiosity.
+A 20-minutes drum-assisted drug-free shamanic journey sounded easy and interesting, so why not?
 By the end of my first trip I knew this was something I wanted to keep in my life.
-Over time, the practice has allowed me to resolve a multitude of personal challenges which I found hard to address on a rational level.
+Over the last 7 years, the practice has held me through all kinds of highs and lows, helping me to listen more deeply to myself and life, connect with my intuition and spiritual guidance, open to the healing and wisdom of altered states of consciousness and resolve a multitude of challenges which I found hard to address on a rational level.

-Whereas meditation enables you to develop the faculty to observe your conscious thoughts and experience being and oneness with the universe (moving up to spirit/observer consciousness), shamanic trips allow you to enter yet another amazing mind state where you can directly face your subconscious and work with it (moving down to the layer of soul/personal myth and meaning).
+Whereas meditation enables you to develop the faculty to observe your conscious thoughts, shamanic journeys allow you to enter yet another amazing mind state where you can directly face your subconscious and work with it.
 It’s a world full of wonder, power and wisdom and my purpose with this article is to share with you a simple way to get started and experience this for yourself.

 What is shamanism about?

-According to shamanic beliefs, our physical ordinary reality is not the only one — there is another ‘non-ordinary’ reality where our soul dwells.
+Shamanism is a wide term used to relate to the spiritual beliefs, traditions and practices of indigenous people from all over the world.
+A common pattern among them is the understanding that our physical ordinary reality is not the only one — there are other ‘non-ordinary’ realities that coexist and interweave with what we see.
+It is where our dreams, visions and intuitions come from, where spirits and ancestors dwell, and where our own individual spirit resides.
 Any healing or problem resolution that ignores one of the two realities is incomplete and thus prone to failure or recurrence.
-Just as your body needs healing when you are sick, so does your soul; just as a problem you’ve encountered needs you to take action in the ordinary world, so there is a need for action to be taken in non-ordinary reality.
+Just as your body needs healing when you are sick, so does your spirit; just as a problem you’ve encountered needs you to take action in the ordinary world, so there is a need for action to be taken in non-ordinary reality.

-For thousands of years, shamans have journeyed into non-ordinary reality, seeking to help their kinsmen souls in times of sickness and trouble.
-They use special rituals to go up towards the Upper world, or down towards the Lower world (might sound like heaven and hell, but in shamanism both directions are good).
-There they meet spiritual entities in human and animal forms that advise them how to address each problem.
+For thousands of years, shamans have journeyed into non-ordinary reality to help their kinsmen spirits in times of sickness and trouble.
+They use special rituals to connect with and journey into non-ordinary realities.
+There they meet spirits in human and animal forms that they cultivate a relationship with and which can advise them how to address each problem.
 The specific things shamans encounter in their journeys are unique for each individual and each trip.
 Over time the shaman builds a mental ‘map’ of the alternate reality he/she is entering that allows him/her to better interpret and use the knowledge acquired in it to help others.
-According to Michael Harner’s research, the most widespread element in their rituals is a steady drum beat at approx. 4 beats/second, which helps access brainwave frequencies corresponding to a trance state (in fact, psychedelic substances are used more rarely than you might think).
-The journeying method I’ve followed is described in his book ‘Cave and Cosmos’.
+According to Michael Harner’s research, a common element in their rituals, from Siberia to Australia to the jungles of the Amazon, is the drum beat.
+When held at approximately 4 beats/second, it is proven by science to induce a syncronization of brain waves conducive to trance states.
+This means the beat of the drum creates the supportive conditions for a shaman to venture into non-ordinary reality.
+The journeying method I’ve followed and describe below is offered in Michael Harner’s book ‘Cave and Cosmos’.

 So what happened when I jumped in that cave hole?